 You can also exclude any addresses that do not need to be used by clients.
 For example, if your wireless printer is connected through one IP address, this can be listed as an exclusion so that your clients do not connect to this IP and sever the connection.

-Now, as with any other settings for your network, the way to change your settings may vary slightly from these instructions.
-If there is any confusion, consult your original owner’s manual or visit your router manufacturer’s website for instructions and troubleshooting tips.
+As with any other network setting, the exact steps may vary slightly from router to router.
+If there is any confusion, consult your owner’s manual or visit your router manufacturer’s website for instructions and troubleshooting tips.

 To begin, type your IP address into your browser’s search bar.
 This will allow you to access your router settings.
 In general, you should be able to access and update your range through the LAN menu.
 It may also be called LAN setup or LAN configuration.
 From here, you will be able to adjust your range, set up lease times, create and name new scopes, and configure other DHCP options that allow all your devices to connect seamlessly and maintain a reliable connection.